davenquinn/xenoliths/paper/text/figure-captions.md

 at key timesteps during the evolution of the three tectonic scenarios.
 Each plotted profile represents a different model run based on the same scenario.
-**A** presents a shallow slab window scenario, with underplating of upwelling asthenosphere truncating a forearc geotherm at 24 Ma.
+(a) presents a shallow slab window scenario, with underplating of upwelling asthenosphere truncating a forearc geotherm at 24 Ma.
 This asthenosphere is held against the base of the crust from 0--6 Myr, accounting for the spread of models in the second panel.
 The final panel tracks all models to the present.
-**B** shows stalled slabs of different ages, with panels corresponding to shared tectonic events, modeled at different times based on the timing of subduction and age of oceanic crust.
+(b) shows stalled slabs of different ages, with panels corresponding to shared tectonic events, modeled at different times based on the timing of subduction and age of oceanic crust.
 Subduction is bracketed by T$_\textrm{start}$ and T$_\textrm{end}$, with T$_\textrm{start}$ = T$_\textrm{end}$ -- 1.04 Myr for all cases.
 The youngest and hottest of these runs corresponds to the "Monterey plate" tectonic scenario.
-**C** tracks Farallon Plate mantle lithosphere emplaced beneath the central California coast by mantle duplexing during the late Cretaceous [@fig:cross_sections] and reheated by a pulse of heat from below during the Miocene slab window
+(c) tracks Farallon Plate mantle lithosphere emplaced beneath the central California coast by mantle duplexing during the late Cretaceous [@fig:cross_sections] and reheated by a pulse of heat from below during the Miocene slab window